fluxcd/flux/site/helm-integration.md

-To provide an SSH key, put the key in a secret under the entry `"identity"`, and refer to that secret as the `chartPullSecret` in the `FluxHelmRelease`.
+To provide an SSH key, put the key in a secret under the entry `"identity"`, and refer to that secret as the `chartPullSecret` in the `HelmRelease`.

-## Upgrading images in a FluxHelmRelease using Flux
+## Upgrading images in a HelmRelease using Flux

-If the chart you're using in a FluxHelmRelease lets you specify the particular images to run, you will usually be able to update them with Flux, the same way you can with Deployments and so on.
+If the chart you're using in a HelmRelease lets you specify the particular images to run, you will usually be able to update them with Flux, the same way you can with Deployments and so on.

-Flux interprets certain commonly used structures in the `values` section of a `FluxHelmRelease` as referring to images.
+Flux interprets certain commonly used structures in the `values` section of a `HelmRelease` as referring to images.
 The following are understood (showing just the `values` section):

 ```yaml